rjustincardona/dolphindes/README.md

 # Dolphindes 🐬

-Dolphindes (very loosely, Dual Optimization Limits for PHotonic INverse DESign) is a Python package for calculating limits on the performance of photonic devices using dual optimization methods.
+Dolphindes (very loosely, Dual Optimization Limits for PHotonic/PHysical INverse DESign) is a Python package for calculating limits on the performance of photonic devices using dual optimization methods.
 It can calculate structure-agnostic performance bounds for a wide range of photonic problems.
 The package works by relaxing the photonic inverse design problem into a field optimization problem, which can then be further relaxed into a convex problem using Lagrange duality.

 ## 📦 Installation